-Funds may also be expended by other Corps elements (e.g. Environmental Resources Branch, or Engineering Division) or to hire contractors to perform select duties such as site visits, technical writing, copying, technical contracting for review of specific items such as biological assessments for endangered species, preparing regional general permits, Essential Fish Habitat determinations, and other technical documents, including draft environmental documents, at the direction of the Regulatory Branch.
+Funds may also be expended by other Corps elements for participating public entities (e.g. Environmental Resources Branch or Engineering Division) or to hire contractors to perform select duties such as site visits, technical writing, copying, technical contracting for review of specific items such as biological assessments for endangered species, preparing regional general permits, Essential Fish Habitat determinations, and other technical documents, including draft environmental documents, at the direction of the Regulatory Division.